-Often it is a parent who takes a child.
-Fewer than 1% of all child abductions are by strangers.
+Fewer than 1 percent of all child abductions are by strangers.
+More often, it is a parent who takes a child.
 This is devastating for the custodial parent and terrifying for the child.
-In the vast majority of kidnappings it is a parent who believes they have been deprived of time with a child or who believes that the child is in danger, that resorts to kidnapping.
+In the vast majority of kidnappings it is a parent who believes he or she has been deprived of time with a child or who believes that the child is in danger, which resorts to kidnapping.
 Once a child is taken, the child is often transported to another state.
-Complex laws can apply to these scenarios.

 Parental Kidnapping Prevention Act (PKPA)

 The PKPA is a federal law that provides requirements for how states enforce interstate child custody determinations.
 A state may not take jurisdiction of a child custody proceeding that was commenced while another child custody proceeding involving the same children and parents is pending in another state.
 This prevents a parent from taking a child and filing a new action in a new state.

 The Criminal Law in Michigan Is Clear on Parental Kidnapping